Lamboserker/LoadingScreen/README.md

 # LoadingScreen

-Welcome to `LoadingScreen`, a customizable loading screen solution designed to enhance the user experience of web applications during load times.
+Welcome to `LoadingScreen`, a customizable fiveM-loading screen solution designed to enhance the user experience of web applications during load times.

 ## Features